-Climate change analysts research and analyze policy developments related to climate change.
-They also make climate related recommendations to legislators or regulatory agencies.
+Climate change analysts research and analyze policy related to climate change.
+They also make climate related suggestions to legislators or agencies.
 Topics would include renewable energy, energy efficiency or climate change.

 Median Salary: $69,400 in 2017

-Education: This job is in job zone 5, meaning there is extensive prep needed, most occupations will require graduate school.
-79% reported holding a masters
+Typical Entry level Education: This job is in job zone 5, which means there is extensive prep needed, most occupations will require grad school.
+79% reported holding a masters.

-Compliance managers plan, direct, or coordinate activities of an organization to ensure compliance with ethical or regulatory standards.
+Compliance managers plan, direct, or coordinate activities of a company to ensure compliance with ethical or regulatory standards.

 Median Salary: $105,610 in 2017

-Education: This occupation is in job zone 4, considerable prep is needed.
+Typical Entry level Education: This role is in job zone 4, much prep is needed.
 Most will require a bachelors degree.
-66% of respondents indicated having a bachelors.degree.
+66% of respondents report having a bachelors degree.

-Green marketers are a relatively new subset of marketing.
-As the title suggests, these marketers specifically focus on green products.
-This includes analyzing current sales trends to forecast future conditions.
+Green marketers are a new subset of marketing.
+As the title suggests, they mainly focus on green products.
+This includes being able to analyze current sales trends to forecast future conditions.